FutureMarkRwanda/BA_Notes/Networking/IGRP_Routing_Protocol_Notes.md

 | Interface Shutdown   | No updates sent               | Use `no shutdown` on interface        |
 | Passive Interface    | Updates suppressed            | Remove with `no passive-interface`    |

-Scenario: An admin notices R2’s routes are missing on R1.
+An admin notices R2’s routes are missing on R1.
 Using `show ip interface brief`, they find R2’s g0/1 interface is down.
 Issuing `no shutdown` restores route advertisements.